xenowits/demusico/README.md

 > 4. Include all features which current music providers provide
 > 5. Build an ecosystem of *openmusic*

+This is the `hardhat` development environment for demusico!

 Ready for the exciting times?
 Come, Let's build it❤️!